USMC1941/CS112-Rutgers/Problem_Sets/Set_03_Linked_Lists_Recursion_Solution.md

 ## Problem 2

-`*` Implement a method in the circular linked list class of problem 1, to add a new item _after_ the first occurrence (from the front) of a specified item.
-If the item does not exist in the list, the method should return false, otherwise true.
+`*` Implement a method in the circular linked list class of Problem 1, to add a new item _after_ the first occurrence (from the front) of a specified item.
+If the item does not exist in the list, the method should return `false`, otherwise `true`.

 ```java
 public boolean addAfter(String newItem, String afterItem) {